lagooned/blog/posts/sudoku-solver-backtracking-recursion.md

 lets define some terms:

 - *grid*
-  - the 9x9 grid of numbers, easily enought
+  - the 9x9 grid of numbers, easily enough
 - *clue*
   - one of the 17 or more initial values given for a unique grid, less for a mapping to multiple solutions
 - *recursion*